 Graphic Design Classrooms

-We have two similarly configured classrooms for Graphic Design.
+We have two similarly configured classrooms for Graphic Design in Art West, as well as a multipurpose classroom in Art East.
 We use these rooms for design work, lecture/discussion, and critique of student work.
 In some classes the student work is printed, matted, and hung on the cork-board wall for critique.
-In other classes the work is saved as electronic files on the school network, and critiqued through the use of the projector or large screen television.
+In other classes the work is saved as electronic files on the school network, and critiqued through the use of the large screen television or projector.

 Drawing and Painting Rooms

-In our new Windgate Visual Arts East room we are blessed with two very large studios on the third floor that accommodate all of our drawing and painting classes.
-There is lots of natural light, skylights that can be open or shut, as well as many different configurations of spotlights.
+We are blessed with two very large studios on the third floor of Art East that accommodate all of our drawing and painting classes.
+There is lots of natural light, skylights that can be open or shut, and many different configurations of spotlights.

 Screen Printing and Printmaking Studio

-In 2009, we added screen printing and printmaking courses to our program.
-With the addition of our new building in 2012 we were able to add a very large and fully equipped screen printing and printmaking studio.
-Using completely non-toxic methods and materials, it contains a 28" Whelan etching press, numerous screens and vacuum tables for screen printing, and a light exposure unit for working with photo-printmaking processes.
+We have a very large and fully equipped screenprinting and printmaking studio in Art East.
+Using completely non-toxic methods and materials, it contains a 30"x60" Whelan etching press, numerous screens and vacuum tables for screen printing, and two light exposure units for working with photo-printmaking processes.
 This space and equipment allows students to learn and experiment by combining traditional printmaking techniques with cutting edge technology and image-making.
-We also have a Chandler & Price letterpress from the 1890's as well as a large collection of wood and metal type that we will incorporate into our student's learning experience.
+We also have a Chandler & Price platen letterpress from the 1890s, two antique letterpress proofing presses, and a large collection of wood and metal type that will allow us to incorporate letterpress printing into our students' learning experience.